ddd-crew/como-prep-canvas/README.md

 - What specific problems are we trying to solve or opportunities are we trying to capture?

 **Why it matters:**
 It is important that you are clear about the problem you want to solve and the situation your in.
 Try not to solve too many problems at the same time and pinpoint the challenge you want to tackle in this workshop.
 The more you know in advance the better you can adapt the workshop format to the needs of the Initiator & beneficiaries.

 What's more, getting stakeholders involved in these initial chats can sometimes be super valuable.
 If you can organise some interviews with some of the stakeholders defined after the initial scoping to improve the motivation.
 It helps them grasp the problem more fully and deepen their understanding, which is already a huge step toward finding a solution or making things better.

 **Examples:**
 - To identify process bottlenecks in our current order-to-delivery workflow and collaboratively propose improvements.
 - Currently, our average delivery time has increased from 2 days to 5 days in the last quarter.
 - Customer complaints have risen by 40%.
 - Multiple departments (Sales, Warehouse, Shipping) have overlapping responsibilities but lack clear communication.

 ### 3.3 Definition of Success
 Think about what the workshop should achieve—what needs to change or improve.
 What are the core goals that absolutely must be met by the end of the session?
 Make sure to frame these as a win-win opportunity for everyone involved.
 You can also include some objectives that would be great to hit but aren't strictly mandatory.

 **Why it matters:**
 A definition of success for a workshop is crucial because it clarifies the objectives, outlining what the workshop aims to achieve.
 It guides the planning process, helping to design the format and activities to meet specific goals.
 It also provides a way to measure progress and evaluate the workshop's effectiveness.
 Ultimately, having a clear definition of success enhances focus, keeping discussions and activities centered on achieving the desired results.

-  Additionally, it aligns participants by ensuring everyone understands the purpose and expected outcomes, providing a baseline so all enter the workshop on the same page.
+It aligns participants by ensuring everyone understands the purpose and expected outcomes, providing a baseline so all enter the workshop on the same page.
 This should be shared beforehand and at the start of the workshop.
-Being aware of participants' potential fears and motivations is also beneficial([5.3 Individual goals, benefits and motivation, (Potential) fears, hidden agendas & politics](#53-individual-goals-benefits-and-motivation-potential-fears-hidden-agendas--politics)).
+Being aware of participants' potential fears and motivations is also beneficial (see more in section [5.3 Individual goals, benefits and motivation, (Potential) fears, hidden agendas & politics](#53-individual-goals-benefits-and-motivation-potential-fears-hidden-agendas--politics)).

 **Examples:**
 - A shared understanding of the “Order Fulfillment” domain and key events and a clear way forward.